-Honeybees not only produce honey and beeswax, they also pollinate nearly 40 percent of the food that we eat, including some $40 million of Maryland's crops.
+Honeybees not only produce honey and beeswax, but also pollinate nearly 40% of the food that we eat, including some $40 million of Maryland's crops.

 Maryland has more horses per square mile than any other state in the nation.
 Some 79,100 horses live on 587,000 acres, or one quarter of the State's agricultural land, of which 88,000 acres are preserved through conservation programs.
 Over 16,040 equine facilities and 770 licensed stables operate in Maryland.
 In 2012, the horse industry was valued at $5.6 billion and employed more than 28,000 people.
 Annually, over $1 billion is spent in the horse industry, with about half for operating and capital expenditures, and the rest for betting on horse races.
 At Pimlico Race Course in Baltimore, the Preakness Stakes brings in more than $30 million annually.

 The Maryland Horse Industry Board oversees and supports Maryland's horse owners and industry.
-The Board also offers information on horse parks, as well as history trails and horse discovery centers.
+The Board also provides information on horse parks, history trails, and horse discovery centers.

 HORTICULTURE & NURSERIES

 Horticulture is the second largest agricultural industry in Maryland.
 In 2014, farm income in the horticultural industry totaled about $960 million, with $251 million in cash receipts.

 Nurseries use nearly 30,000 acres of land, including nearly 500 acres of greenhouses.
 There are over 25,000 people employed in the horticultural industry.

 Source: Maryland Nursery, Landscape, and Greenhouse Association.

-In 2014, Maryland ranked eighth among states in the number of broilers, or chickens raised for their meat, with 305 million birds produced.
+In 2014, Maryland ranked ninth among states in the number of broilers, or chickens raised for their meat, with 288 million birds produced.
 Their production value was $990 million and 1.5 billion pounds.
-This amount accounted for 40 percent of Maryland's total cash farm income that year.
+This amount accounted for 41% of Maryland's total cash farm income that year.